 If you have studied to get a high LSAT score, the test day should not be the first time you’ve sat down to write the LSAT — but it may be the first official one.
 You’ve got this.
 Here’s some guidance to help you keep calm and carry on.

 Pacing is key.
 There are two parts to the LSAT:

-- Part one has five, 35-minute sections: one for reading comprehension, two for logical reasoning and one for analytical reasoning.
+- Part one has five, 35-minute sections: one for reading comprehension, two for logical reasoning, one for analytical reasoning, and one experimental.
 These are multiple choice questions.
-Four out of five of them impact your final score, but you won’t know which one it is.
+The experimental section doesn’t impact your final score, but you won’t know which one it is.

 - Part two is a 35-minute writing sample, which isn’t scored but goes to law school admissions departments.